Online Catalog

 2. Bury seeds to a least the depth of the seeds thickness.

-3. Germinate seeds in pots with sterile soil (1/2 peat moss and 1/2 perlite is one popular mix)
+3. Germinate seeds in pots with sterile soil (1/2 peat moss and 1/2 perlite

-or plant directly into non-sterile commercial potting mix (approx. 75% tree compost and 25% sandy loan)
+or plant directly into non-sterile commercial potting mix (approx. 75% tree compost and 25% sandy loam) or plant directly into the garden.

 4. Germinate in full sun during growing season.
 Soil needs to be 75 deg.
 F. + for quick germination.